-you thought the Guilty Gear series might be ready to throw in the towel, along
+you thought the Guilty Gear XX series might be ready to throw in the towel, along

-I never was a hardcore Guilty Gear player, but I'm sure this latest
+I never was a hardcore Guilty Gear player, even though I've already

 screen design!
 (About time)!

 The main gameplay update in Accent Core is the new "Force Break," which consumes 25% of the

 Tension bar when used.
 Also new is the "Slashback," a form of parrying